-Items of unavailable documents upon submission should be listed in Step 12 in the box of “Information / Supporting Document(s) Not Yet Available” in the online application form and should be provided to the Government SFO as soon as possible.
+Items of unavailable documents upon submission should be listed in Step 12 in the box of “Information / Supporting Document(s) Not Yet Available” on the online application form, stating the reason(s) for the delay and when the documents will be available.
 Applicants should take the initiative to submit all relevant documents to the Government SFO without further request.
 Information and/or documents that are not submitted in the first place and are then reported/provided upon the Government SFO's enquiry will be treated as misrepresentation and/or omission.
 This may result in rejection of application.

 All documents submitted after the submission of an application (i.e. you have submitted an online application and have submitted supporting documents once) are “supplementary information”.
 You, as an applicant, have the responsibility to make sure all supporting documents for your application, regardless of being supplementary or not, are complete and true without further request.
 If you have ever received any warning letters from the Government SFO regarding misrepresentation and/or omission of your previous applications, further misrepresentation and/or omission may cause rejection of application, refund all or part of the financial assistance received and/or prosecution.

 If you need to submit any supplementary information/documentary proofs, please complete this “Provision of Supplementary Information/Documentary Proofs” Form http://www.wfsfaa.gov.hk/sfo/pdf/common/Form/fasp/FASP_AP_1.pdf, and submit it with your documents to the address printed on it.

 - Can I apply for Student Travel Subsidy only?